 Pheasants For The Table

-Incubating And Hatching Gamebird Eggs--Some Featured Products Offered in the Gazette
+Of The Many Great Products Offered in the Gazette

 One of the world's leading manufacturers of incubators and other products for hatching and rearing gamebirds is Brinsea Products, Inc. Brinsea has a fabulous line of incubators to meet any need.
 Shown at right is the Mini Advance 7 egg incubator and OvaScope egg scope which are great for kids especially.
 Seven hen eggs or 12 quail eggs (with optional small egg insert) are gently warmed and turned automatically as they incubate and the display even counts down each day to tell you when they are due to hatch.
 And with the OvaScope you watch the live embryo develop inside the egg and even hook it up to a webcam.
 Shown in the picture at left (photo by Frank Pearce) is Brinsea’s Executive Vice-President, Pascale Deffieux, showing chicks hatched in a Brinsea Octagon 20 Incubator.
 Go to the Brinsea Products website for information on the outstanding range of incubators, brooders, and other great products that are available.
 Schools and teachers will find Brinsea incubators to be excellent for use in classroom hatching projects.
-In fact the Mini Advance and OvaScope have won 2011 Teacher’s Choice Award for the Classroom.
+In fact the Mini Advance and OvaScope have been winners of the Teacher’s Choice Award for the Classroom.
 You can reach Brinsea Products by phone at 888-667-7009.